Zimmer tower: The months

+One revolution takes a year.
+Each month also has a human figure illustrating traditional tasks or activities of that month.

 The calendar dates

 This dial shows the exact date.
 The numbering goes to 31, the maximum number of days in a month.
 In months that have fewer days (28, 29 or 30), the hand automatically moves forward to the first day of the following month.
 The months with 31 days are January, March, May, July, August, October and December, the months with 30 days are April, June, September and November.
 February is the only month with less than 30 days.
 February has only 28 days (29 days in leap years).
+One revolution of this dial takes a month.

 The seasons

-The dial shows four drawings by Felix Timmermans, representing the four seasons.
+The dial shows four drawings by Felix Timmermans, representing the four temperate seasons.
 Spring is represented by a child with flowers (upper left).
 The duration of the season is indicated with Arabic numerals for the days and Roman numerals for the hours.
 Spring lasts for 92 days and 11 hours.
 The summer is represented by a mower and lasts 93 days and 8 hours.
 Autumn is symbolised by a cornucopia and lasts 89 days and 10 hours.
-Winter is represented by an old lady reading by the fireside.
+Winter is represented by an old woman reading by the fireside.
 The duration of the winter is exactly 90 days.

 On the dividing lines between the drawings is a small globe indicating the part of the globe that is being lit by the Sun at the start of the season.
 The differences in illumination during the year are caused by the Earth's axial tilt.
 The hand completes one revolution a year and shows the current season.

 The tides

 The dial indicates the tides at Lier, Belgium.
 The biggest ship and the flag without the streamer indicate high water.
 When the streamer is above the flag it is flood.
 It is ebb when the streamer is below the flag.
 At Lier, the water is rising for 3 hours and 53 minutes and falling in the other hours.
-This dial completes almost two revolutions a day.
+This dial completes a full circle every 12 hours and 25 minutes (half of a tidal lunar day).

-The age of the moon
+The age of the Moon

-The time between two full moons is about 29 days, 12 hours, 44 minutes.
-This is the time it takes the Moon to make one orbit around the Earth.
-The dial shows how many days passed since last new moon, indicating the day in the cycle of the moon and showing on the inner circumference the phases of New Moon (Nieuwe Maan, N.M.), First Quarter (Eerste Kwartier, E.K.), Full Moon (Volle Maan, V.M.) and Last Quarter (Laatste Kwartier, L.K.).
+The time between two full Moons is about 29 days, 12 hours, 44 minutes.
+This is the time it takes the Moon to make one orbit around the Earth and line up with the Sun again.
+The dial shows how many days passed since last New Moon, indicating the day in the cycle of the Moon and showing on the inner circumference the phases of New Moon (Nieuwe Maan, N.M.), First Quarter (Eerste Kwartier, E.K.), Full Moon (Volle Maan, V.M.) and Last Quarter (Laatste Kwartier, L.K.).

-The phases of the moon
+The phases of the Moon

-This globe, colored half-gold and half-blue with golden stars, shows the phases of the moon.
+This globe, colored half-gold and half-blue with golden stars, shows the phases of the Moon.
 The golden part represents the visible part of the Moon.